vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 - `HttpCodec.Header` means we need to send a _header_ in the request, which can be a static (value described by the endpoint) or dynamic one (where we need to add an extra parameter to the generated function to get a value of the header).
 There are a couple of different primitive types supported for the value, such as string, numbers, UUIDs.
 - `HttpCodec.Method` defines the method to be used for calling the endpoint
 - `HttpCodec.Path` describes the request path, which consists of a sequence of static and dynamic segments - for the dynamic segments the generated API need to have exposed function parameters of the appropriate type
-- `HttpCodec.Query` similarly to the header codec defines query parameters to be sent
+- `HttpCodec.Query` similar to the header codec defines query parameters to be sent
 - `HttpCodec.TransformOrFail` transforms a value with a Scala function - the same case as with `Schema.Transform`.
 We cannot use the Scala function in our code generator so we just need to ignore this and go to the inner codec.
 - `HttpCodec.Annotated` attaches additional information to the codecs that we are currently not using, but it could be used to get documentation strings and include them in the generated code as comments, for example.